ratify-project/ratify-web/docs/troubleshoot/verifier/notation.md

 ```

 ### Cause and Solution
-Please inspect the `registryScope` in `TrustPolicy` of Notation Verifier CR is correct by using command:
+Please inspect the `registryScope` in `TrustPolicy` of Notation Verifier CR and make sure it is correct by using the command:
 ```
 kubectl describe verifiers.config.ratify.deislabs.io
 ```